Panzer 38(t): Peru

 A Peruvian mission went to Europe in 1935 and looked at tanks from several major manufacturers before settling on the Czech LTP.
 Peru bought 24 of them.
 They were delivered in 1938–1939 and designated Tanque 38 (then Tanque 39).
 This small armoured force of two tank companies was complemented by truck-mounted infantry and artillery pulled by tractors (the Czech ČKD).
 Peruvian doctrine was influenced by the French military mission operating in Peru at the time, and emphasized the use of tanks to support infantry attacks rather than in independent mobile columns (as in the German Blitzkrieg).

 The Peruvian tank battalion played an important role in the 1941 Ecuadorian–Peruvian War, spearheading the attack across the Zarumilla River and at Arenillas.
 This was helped by the fact that the Ecuadorian Army had no modern anti-tank guns and their artillery was horse-drawn.
 Ultimately the last LTP tanks would see retirement from active service only in 1988.

 The tanks were also used for counter-insurgency operations against the Shining Path.

+Hungary

+With a local designation T-38 was used by the Royal Hungarian army.
+108 were handed over between 1941 and 1942.
+92 deployed with the 1.st Field Armoured Division.

 Romania

-The T-38 was the local designation for the wartime deliveries of Panzer 38(t)s from Germany in 1943.
-T-38 served with the forces operating in Kuban within 2nd Tank Regiment and later the 54th Company attached to the HQ and the cavalry corps in Kuban and Crimea.
+The T-38 was the local designation for the wartime deliveries of Panzer 38(t)s from Germany in 1943, which formed the T-38 Tank Battalion, on 5 July 1943, within the structure of the 2nd Tank Regiment, with the 51st, 52nd, and 53rd companies of 16 T-38s plus one company command tank, under the command of major Victor Popescu.
+The T-38 served with the forces operating in Kuban and later with the 54th Company, formed on 2 November 1943 with 3 tanks from the 53rd Company and 5 more from the battalion's reserve, attached to the HQ and the cavalry corps in Kuban and Crimea.
 T-38 tanks were still in action with the 10th Infantry Division and Cavalry Divisions in 1944.
+The T-38s were used to repulse Soviet landings in Kuban or Crimea and help fend off attacks in different sectors of the front, and later on deal with the partisans of Crimea in late 1943.